giampaolo/psutil/docs/api.rst

   .. method:: num_ctx_switches()

-    The number of voluntary and involuntary context switches performed by this process (cumulative).
+    The number of :term:`voluntary / involuntary context switch`\es performed
+    by this process (:term:`cumulative counter`).

     .. note::
       (Windows, macOS) *involuntary* value is always set to 0, while